corda/corda/docs/source/corda-configuration-file.rst

         here must be externally accessible when running nodes across a cluster of machines.
 If the provided host is unreachable, the node will try to auto-discover its public one.

 :rpcAddress: The address of the RPC system on which RPC requests can be made to the node.
 If not provided then the node will run without RPC.
-This is now deprecated in favour of ``rpcSettings`` block.
+This is now deprecated in favour of the ``rpcSettings`` block.

 :rpcSettings: Options for the RPC server.